turbolinks/turbolinks-classic/README.md

 *Load* a fresh version of a page from the server:
 * `page:fetch` starting to fetch a new target page
 * `page:receive` the page has been fetched from the server, but not yet parsed
-* `page:changed` the page has been parsed and changed to the new version
+* `page:change` the page has been parsed and changed to the new version
 * `page:load` is fired at the end of the loading process.

 Turbolinks caches 10 of these page loads.
 It listens to the [popstate](https://developer.mozilla.org/en-US/docs/DOM/Manipulating_the_browser_history#The_popstate_event) event and attempts restore page state from the cache when it's triggered.
 When `popstate` is fired the following process happens:

 *Restore* a cached page from the client-side cache:
-* `page:changed` page has changed to the cached page.
+* `page:change` page has changed to the cached page.
 * `page:restore` is fired at the end of restore process.

 So if you wanted to have a client-side spinner, you could listen for `page:fetch` to start it and `page:receive` to stop it.